Skip to content

 Interpreting restarted_ville_threshold

 restarted_ville_threshold applies to a restarted mixture e-process.
 It uses a proper weighted sum over possible restart times rather than the raw CUSUM maximum.
-This gives CUSUM-like sensitivity to late changes while preserving the same Ville-style anytime false-alarm probability control as the product martingale.
+This can improve sensitivity to later changes while preserving the same Ville-style anytime false-alarm probability control as the product martingale.
+It is not uniformly more powerful: later restart times receive progressively smaller prior mass.

 Use the same threshold mapping: